KMcN1/affordiq-dev-tools/README.md

 #### Specify Date

-NOTE: If you run the app with no arguments, it will fetch transactions for the current day.
+If you run the app with no arguments, it will fetch transactions for the current day.

-If you want to see the results for a different date, add the appropriate parameter (in ISO Date Formar), e.g.
+If you want to see the results for a different date, add the appropriate parameter (in ISO Date Format), e.g.

-      java -jar async-transaction-refresh-analyzer-${maven_version}.jar-Ddate=2022-10-09
+      java -jar async-transaction-refresh-analyzer.jar -Ddate=2022-10-09

 ### Results